By Jimmy Warden

 Before I continue with the events that ensued from my fear, I’d like to talk a bit about where my fear was coming from.
 The fear that I had last night was a fear of other people’s opinions (I’ll be calling it FOPO for short).
 I first learned about FOPO from sport and performance psychologist Michael Gervais through his informative and insightful podcast, Finding Mastery.

 He discussed how we have fears that are rooted in our self-esteem and when our self-esteem is put in jeopardy, we experience fear in the form of inadequacy.
-This might feel like not making a roster as an athlete, this might be buying the wrong item at the market for your partner, or in my case the other night it might feel like getting no response or a negative response from the crowd.
+This might feel like not making a roster as an athlete, this might be buying the wrong item at the market for your partner, or in my case with the live performance, it might feel like getting no response or a negative response from the crowd.
 In each respective example, the person engaging in a task has an ideal outcome that is going to bring themselves and others value, but it is vital to their self-esteem that they deliver that outcome.
-There is a high potential that it doesn’t go completely as planned and this is where FOPO comes into play.
+There is a high potential that it doesn’t go completely as planned and this is when FOPO comes to the surface.

 Why does FOPO exist?

 There was also a study led by Mary Ann Noonan that showed macaques too have similar activity happening in their brains.
 They found that the more subordinate the macaque was, the stronger connections they had between brain regions that correlate to dominance.
-These findings suggest that while the animals are at rest, they can determine social status and that their sense of self and even awareness comes from introspection about social reasoning.
+These findings suggest that while the animals are at rest, they can determine social status and that their sense of self, and even awareness, comes from introspection about social reasoning.
+They realized that they were not the highest in their dominance chain, but they still wanted a part in it, so they decided to be more subordinate.

 How can I manage FOPO?